 Your approach to raising your profile using content marketing is going to morph through the years.
 Master Content Strategy will help you anticipate and plan the work you’ll do in each stage of your website’s growth.
 You’ll have a clear idea of what to aim for so you can build toward the right goals with every piece of content you create.

-Let’s go over the three lifecycle stages here.
+Let’s go over the three content marketing lifecycle stages here.
 In the upcoming chapters, we’ll cover them in detail.

 Your New Website: Birth through Year 1